nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 Ironically, deep learning was inspired by the human brain, which is remarkably energy efficient.
 Moreover, the financial cost of the computations can make it difficult for academics, students, and researchers, in particular those from emerging economies, to engage in deep learning research.

 Green machine learning means is machine learning optimized to minimize resource utilization and environmental impact.
-This can be done by data center resource optimization, balancing training data requirements versus accuracy, choosing less resource intense models or in some cases transfer learning versus new models.
+This can be done by data center resource optimization, balancing training data requirements versus accuracy, choosing less resource intensive models or in some cases transfer learning versus new models.

 Besides the cost factor, green machine learning is an important factor for Free and Open machine learning since the benefits machine learning can bring should not harm the environment of all living cells that have no direct relationship with your machine learning application.